-- In recording the vote, blank ballots will not be counted and irregular ballots not included in the tally until the nature of the irregularity is reviewed by the CPA and a determination made as to whether the ballot will be counted. - An unidentifiable or illegible member's name and number, and lack of a printed name on the signature stub, will be treated as an invalid vote and not counted.
-A ballot with illegible name and membership number will be treated as an invalid vote and not counted.

-- These irregular ballots will be accounted for separately by the nature of the irregularity. - b.
-A brief letter will be sent to each member whose Primary and/or General Director Election ballot is declared spoiled.
-The letter will contain an explanation of the reason the ballot was not counted. - A vote for an incumbent Director, who is not eligible for reelection, is invalid. - Ballots arriving AFTER the first Monday in June (primary election) and the second Monday in August (general election) will not be counted. - Ballot envelope(s) with more than ONE ballot enclosed are invalid. - 6.
-Signature stub not separated from ballot; Signature stub and ballot in the outer envelope; Signature stub and ballot in the ballot envelope; Signature stub in the ballot envelope; and ballot in the outer envelope; each will cause the ballot to be invalid. - Ballots not mailed in the pre-addressed envelope or ballots sent to the ADGA office will be invalid. - A tally of Irregular ballots for each district will be supplied with election results.
+- In recording the vote, blank ballots will not be counted and irregular ballots not included in the tally until the nature of the irregularity is reviewed by the voting company and a determination made as to whether the ballot will be counted. - These irregular ballots will be accounted for separately by the nature of the irregularity. - A vote for an incumbent Director, who is not eligible for reelection, is invalid. - Ballots received AFTER the first Monday in June (primary election) and the second Monday in August (general election) will not be counted. - Ballot envelope(s) with more than ONE ballot enclosed are invalid. - A tally of Irregular ballots for each district will be supplied with election results.
 Indication of type of irregularities will be noted, such as: voted for incumbent, arrived late, no signature stub, etc.

 VI.
-DESIGNATION OF THE CPA AUTHORIZED TO COUNT THE BALLOT
+DESIGNATION OF THE VOTING COMPANY AUTHORIZED TO COUNT THE BALLOT

 The person or firm designated by the President to tabulate the ballot, pursuant to ADGA Const.
 Art.
 VII, sec.
-4(c), shall be a person or firm other than the CPA retained to compile an account of the business affairs of the Association.
+4(c), shall be a person or firm other than the voting company retained to compile an account of the business affairs of the Association.